 4.Chiefly British; same as lag.

 Also known as 14.1 continuous pool.
 This game is played on a pocketed table with the fifteen object balls and a cue ball.
 Every shot must begin with a call, and if made, you get to continue calling shots.
 The idea is to reach a predetermined score before your opponent.
 When all but one ball remains, the rack is started over without the apex ball in position, and the last shot is called in such a way as to break the new rack and continue play.

 This is a table that offers poor conditions for play; it is either dirty, wet, or overall poor quality.

-Chiefly American: The short rail at the foot of the table.
-Frequently used imprecisely, to mean foot cushion.
-Compare top rail; contrast head rail.
+Chiefly British: The rail at the Top of the table.
+Compare foot rail; contrast Bottom rail.